|1. Foreign currency accounts||

 For joint accounts where the relationship is a husband and wife relationship only and one of the joint account holders is a Resident while the other is a Non-Resident, this joint account will be a Resident account.
 Otherwise, the joint account will be treated as a Non-Resident account where one of the joint account holders is a Non-Resident.

-Ringgit Asset (a) ringgit-denominated security or Islamic security issued in Malaysia by a Resident; (b) ringgit-denominated security or Islamic security issued by a Non-Resident as approved by the Bank; (c) ringgit-denominated financial instrument or Islamic financial instrument as approved by the Bank Negara Malaysia; (d) ringgit deposits with a financial institution in Malaysia; or (e) property in Malaysia.
+Ringgit Asset (a) Ringgit-denominated security or Islamic security issued in Malaysia by a Resident; (b) Ringgit-denominated security or Islamic security issued by a Non-Resident as approved by BNM; (c) Ringgit-denominated Financial Instrument or Islamic Financial Instrument as approved by BNM; (d) Ringgit deposits with a Financial Institution in Malaysia; including deposit-like instrument with only Ringgit delivery at the inception and maturity; or (e) Any property in Malaysia.